emmabhl/HiggsAudioHackathon/README.md

 - **User-Friendly Interface**: Designed for ease of use, making it accessible for all users.

 ## Getting Started
 To set up the project, please ensure you have the necessary environment and dependencies.
-Detailed instructions for environment setup will be provided in the documentation.
+Detailed instructions for environment setup will be added.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests to improve the functionality and user experience of the application.